 These services may or may not be covered by your HealthPartners plan.
 Please see your plan documents for your specific coverage information.
 If there is a difference between this general information and your plan documents, your plan documents will be used to determine your coverage.

-Prior authorization is required for cone beam computed tomography (CBCT) scan for medically-related dental services.
+Prior authorization is required for cone beam computed tomography (CBCT), a specialized 3D x-ray scan, for medically-related dental services.

 Cone beam computed tomography (CBCT) for medically-related dental services is generally covered subject to the indications listed below and per your plan documents.

 Cone beam computed tomography (CBCT) is covered for the following indications:

 - Evaluation of dental implants when coverage criteria under the accidental dental medical coverage policy are met.

 - Evaluation prior to one of the following oral surgery indications:

 - Removal of maxillo-facial tumors (tumors within the jaw or jaw joint structures), non-odontogenic cysts (cysts not originating from a tooth or the closely surrounding tissues), or neoplasms (abnormal growths) that, due to their size and/or location, appear to negatively impact critical anatomic structures (such as inferior alveolar nerves which supply sensation to the teeth or maxillary sinuses located above the teeth on either side of the nose);

 - Surgical reconstruction or replacement of the temporomandibular joint (TMJ)

 - Developmental mid-face syndromes (such as cleft palate or Treacher-Collins syndrome)